AnantChoudhari06/Implicit-Subnets-in-AWS-VPC/README.md

 Implicitly Associated Subnets

 Inputs:
+Regoin -- Enter the Region Name from
-VPC ID ----Enter the VPC ID from a region for which AWS CLI is configured
+VPC ID ----Enter the VPC ID from the region entered

 Output: